Home

 XVIIIth century fountains: (left) 1708; (right) 1775

 In the XVIIIth century the popes tried to emulate their neighbours and Montalto retains some memories of these efforts.
-An aqueduct brought fresh water to the town and two fine fountains were built to celebrate the event and a major restoration of the aqueduct.
+An aqueduct brought fresh water

 Coats of arms on the 1708 fountain

-Pope Clement XI and the coat of arms of the pope is accompanied by the coats of arms of Cardinal Lorenzo Corsini (Pope Clement XII in 1730-40) and Cardinal Giuseppe Renato Imperiali, who came very close to becoming pope in 1730.
+The 1708 fountain was built during the pontificate of Pope Clement XI and the coat of arms of the pope is accompanied by the coats of arms of Cardinal Lorenzo Corsini (Pope Clement XII in 1730-1740) and Cardinal Giuseppe Renato Imperiali, who came very close to becoming pope in 1730.
 The coats of arms of the cardinals are twisted to compose a very elegant design.

 S. Maria Assunta: (left) façade; (right) detail of the door